 - The maps of the camp.
-Its archive comprises above all secondary documentation in the form of copies (microfilms, photocopies, scans) from other archives, at present some 10,000 items.
+The archive comprises above all secondary documentation in the form of copies (microfilms, photocopies, scans) from other archives, at present some 10,000 items.
 Among its original documents there are books of deaths, transport and evacuation lists, some 3,000 letters from the camp, and over 600 photographs.
 It sources other materials through painstaking research in the archives of the Polish Red Cross, the IPN, the State Archives, and the archives of other museums of martyrdom.
 At its foundation, a questionnaire was composed for former prisoners for the purpose of gathering and supplementing their biographical details.
 The museum also records eye-witness accounts and interviews on audio and video tape.
-All information on ex-prisoners is entered into a centralized computer database, which holds the names of more than 100,000 prisoners.
+All information on ex-prisoners is entered into a centralized computer database, which contains the names of more than 100,000 prisoners.

 Finding Aids, Guides, and Publication

 A. Skibinska (ed.), chapter 4.

 The Archive of the Gross-Rosen Museum is open: Monday-Thursday 8.00 - 14.30.